Sweetie64/Sweetie64/Intro.md

 - 👋 Hi, I’m @Rei
-- 👀 I’m interested in digital art, anime, vocaloidsand video games
+- 👀 I’m interested in digital art, anime, vocaloids, Japanese and video games
 - 🌱 I’m currently learning some CS in uni
-- 💞️ I’m looking to get some help for uni work about cs
+- 💞️ I’m looking to make friends and get help with everything since I dont get anything in life
-- 📫 How to reach me レイ#3131 on discord
+- 📫 How to reach me darlin64 on discord

 <!---
 Sweetie64/Sweetie64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.